lois4801/Bike.Store.Performance.Analysis--Excel.PowerQuery-To-ExcelVisualization/README.md

 ![b7](https://github.com/lois4801/Bike.Store.Performance.Analysis--Excel.PowerQuery-To-ExcelVisualization/assets/96842662/fe4812cd-4a82-4013-8382-6bf43104646d)

 ## Excel Pivot Data Anomalies and Issues Troubleshooting
 -	I have noticed that all my columns have blanks.
-Upon checking it turns out that this are the header columns of my  OCCUPATION AND HOMEOWNER.
+Upon checking it turns out that these are the header columns of my  OCCUPATION AND HOMEOWNER.
 Thus,  I have to uncheck all blanks , so in turn it wouldn’t affect my pivot tables later.

 ![b8](https://github.com/lois4801/Bike.Store.Performance.Analysis--Excel.PowerQuery-To-ExcelVisualization/assets/96842662/84963ab8-fa0e-45d5-a551-da525d7c4db2)